Innovation, Built-in.

 Sacrificing seats for cargo in the Dash-8

-This modification was made on the Dash-8, which is uniquely adapted to the conditions of the Great North, along with optimizations that allow the planes to better maneuver Nunavik’s short gravel runways.
+This modification was made on the Dash-8, which is uniquely adapted to the northern conditions, along with optimizations that allow the planes to better maneuver Nunavik’s short gravel runways.

 What does the work environment look like?